You need more data quality in CRM!

 Conclusion

 Surely you can now also confirm on your own that you need more data quality in your CRM.
 Always keep in mind that you need to be clear about the goals of your data processing and the possible errors to enable a high quality of your data.
-Also, never forget that this is a continuous task and always keep an eye on your data quality in CRM.
+Also, never forget that this is an ongoing task and always keep an eye on your data quality in CRM.